samogot/betterdiscord-plugins/v2/1Lib Discord Internals/README.md

 ## Changelog

+### 1.12
+- Add support for recursive patching of Render Prop functions: new method `'patchRenderProp'` in `Renderer.patchRender`.

 ### 1.11
 - Hotfix for UNSAFE_componentWillMount.
 Thanks to Zerebos for this change.
 - Extract scanning components rendered in DOM as exported function, so it can be called from plugins without updating lib.